renatawong/renatawong.github.io/_pages/join-us.md

 In due time, we plan to offer further internship opportunities through TEEP, which is an international internship program run by the Ministry of Education.
 See [https://teep.studyintaiwan.org/](https://teep.studyintaiwan.org/) for details.

-Please note that both IIPP and TEEP internships are funded by the respective funding agency (MOE or NSTC) and there will be no additional funding from the lab.
-Please also note that you will need to cover your flight and accommodation expenses by yourself.
-The accommodation will be provided by the university at a cost of TWD 520 per week per bed.
+Please note that both IIPP and TEEP internships are funded by their respective agencies (MOE or NSTC).
+The lab will not provide additional financial support.
+You will be responsible for covering your own flight and accommodation expenses.
+The university offers accommodation at a cost of TWD 520 per week per bed.

 ## Contact